 Horizontal layers of cushions, usually on a single chair, that provide back support.

 Who knew there were quite so many different names for the arms of your sofa?

 English roll arm

-A low, rounded arm, often seen on classic country style sofas, the type you might find in a cosy inn next to a roaring fire.
+A low, rounded arm, often seen on classic country style sofas like our Chesterfield sofa, the type you might find in a cosy inn next to a roaring fire.

 One of the most common types is this sofa arm that, well, rolls outward.
 A spin-off of this is the Lawson arm, a rolled arm with front pleating and front and back panels.
 Super comfy for when you’re lounging around with a good book or a box-set.

 This is an arm that goes up to the same height as the sofa back, for an on-trend contemporary look.